 Those who take Matthew 5:17 out of context are only beating a dead horse.
 The old body of the law has already been fulfilled… and then changed.

 “I am not outside the law of God but am under the law of Christ.”
 1 Corinthians 9: 21

 Most Christians have lost sight of the Kingdom doctrine, which purposes that we become conquerors by applying the divine commands.

 “In all these things we are more than conquerors through him who loved us.”
 Romans 8:37

-All of God’s laws are for our edification so that we may build His Kingdom of love, peace, and morality on earth as it is in heaven.
+All of God’s laws are for our empowerment and edification, in order that we may build His Kingdom of love, peace, and morality on earth as it is in heaven.

 “He who did not spare His own Son, but delivered Him over for us all, how will He not also with Him freely give us all things?”
 Romans 8:32